ajuhniawan1/portfolio-anggi-juhniawan/README.md

 Notes:
 - Do not commit `.env.local` to Git.
 - If you rely on `pages/api/*` (the serverless functions), do NOT export static-only via `next export`.
+- **Important:** Vercel serverless environment has a read-only filesystem.
+The visitor storage automatically falls back to in-memory mode in production, so logs will not persist between function invocations.
+For persistent logging in production, consider using Vercel KV, Vercel Postgres, or an external database.

+### Environment Variables in Vercel

+You must manually add ALL environment variables from `.env.local` to your Vercel project:

+1. Dashboard → Project → Settings → Environment Variables
+2. Add each variable with scope **Production** (and Preview/Development if needed)
+3. Mark sensitive values (bot tokens, secrets) as **Sensitive**
+4. After adding variables, trigger a **Redeploy** (uncheck "Use existing Build Cache" for first deploy after adding vars)

 ### Optional: Scheduled batch report on Vercel